The Religious Studies major and minor offer a wide range of approaches to the study of religion from an academic, interdisciplinary perspective.

 - One course in each of the following areas: Asian Religions, Abrahamic Religions (Judaism, Christianity, or Islam), and Indigenous Religions

 - Three courses in a Concentration Area (9 credits)

 - With the consultation and approval of an undergraduate advisor, three RELI courses are to be selected so that the courses build competence in a designated area of concentration.
 The area of concentration will be determined by students in consultation with an academic advisor, based on available courses.
 Suggested concentration areas are listed below.
-A culminating academic paper or project will be completed in the Senior Capstone course (RELI 498) reflecting on the coherency of the select area including how the three courses taken interrelate and how the area of concentration relates to the academic study of religion.
+A culminating academic paper, project, and/or engagement assignment based on the student's interest will be completed in the Senior Capstone course (RELI 498).

 - One Elective